ryzimmer/foundryvtt-runners-in-the-shadows/README.md

-# FoundryVTT Blades in the Dark character and crew sheets
+# FoundryVTT Runners in the Shadows character and crew sheets

 If you like my work - send thanks to astromortis@gmail.com  :3

 Contact Discord: `megastruktur#5704` in case you find any bugs or if you have any suggestions.

 ## Usage
-`"Item" - all classes, crew types, upgrades, items, abilities, upgrades, etc.`
+`"Item" - all Playbooks, crew types, upgrades, items, abilities, upgrades, etc.`

 - To reset reputation, exp, etc counters just click on the label name.
 - Health clock can be reset by clicking on "Healing" table header.
 - To add items you can click a corresponding link or drag items from compendium/game to the sheet.
-- All "class/crew" specific items are prefixed with first letters
+- All "Playbook/crew" specific items are prefixed with first letters

-- I don't want the "class/crew items" to be prepopulated, so the character sheet contains less "compendium" info.
+- I don't want the "Playbook/crew items" to be prepopulated, so the character sheet contains less "compendium" info.
-- To see the description of Class, Vice, Background, etc you can just click added item and see all the info in the popup.
+- To see the description of Playbook, Vice, Background, etc you can just click added item and see all the info in the popup.
 - When adding a new item you can hower a "question-circle" icon to see the item's description.
 - To add Custom abilities just add a new "Foundry Item" of the corresponding type and fill all the necessary info.
 Then drag it to the sheet or add via button on a sheet.

-Classes:
-- (C)  Cutter
-- (G)  Ghost
-- (H)  Hound
-- (Hu) Hull
-- (Le) Leech
+Playbooks:
-- (Lu) Lurk
+- (A)  Adept
-- (Sl) Slide
+- (D)  Decker
-- (Sp) Spider
+- (F)  Face
-- (V)  Vampire
+- (M) Magician
-- (W)  Whisper
+- (R) Rigger
+- (S) Street Samurai

 Crew Types:
-- (A)  Assassins
+- (AS)  Assassins
 - (B)  Bravos
 - (C)  Cult
 - (H)  Hawkers